claucia/claucia.github.io/content/cv/index.md

         start:  March 2020
         end: Present
       description:
-        - Studying HTML, CSS, SASS, and JavaScript on my own using online resources, and with the mentorship of a professional developer.
+        - Studying HTML, CSS/SCSS, and JavaScript on my own using online resources, and with the mentorship of a professional developer.
 Recently obtained certifications from Microsoft to assert these skills.
         - Learning the fundaments of the HTTP protocol, including client-server model, request methods and response status codes.
         - Practicing for obtaining experience and publishing code on GitHub.
         - Studying digital marketing via the Future in Tech initiative.